 Yes.
 The the amount they can be paid is determined each year by the federal funding Butler University is allotted to use.
 It can vary from year to year, but typically the average hourly pay rate is between $8.00 - $11.00.

 We ask that FWS students not exceed more than 16 hours per week.

 FWS students can only work within the academic school calendar year, which includes scheduled breaks and holidays (e.g. spring break).
 FWS students may not work over summer break.

-For more information or if you are interested in becoming an off-campus Federal Work Study Community Service organization, please contact the Student Employment Coordinator Alyssa Laskowski at (317) 940-6562 or email@example.com.
+For more information, or if you are interested in becoming an off-campus Federal Work Study Community Service organization, please email questions to our Student Employment Coordinator, Alyssa Laskowski, or call her at 317-940-6562.